1988Monika/drawing-numbers/README.md

-# drawing-numbers
+# drawing-numbers in python
-Drawing random numbers
+Drawing random numbers in python.